Jacky Heung

-Jacky Heung Cho (向佐) is a Hong Kong actor.
+Jacky Heung Cho (向佐; born 20 July 1984) is a Hong Kong actor.
 He is the elder son of film producer/presenter Charles Heung and his wife Tiffany Chen.

 Personal life

 In December 2020, Heung applied for permanent residence in Taiwan; his application was denied in February 2021 on the basis of "danger of threatening national interest, public safety, or public order or engaging in terrorist activities."
 Additionally, Heung was reported by Taiwanese media to be a member of the pro-communist All-China Youth Federation.